12 Best Mizuno Running Shoes Reviewed

 Q: How can I make sure my running shoes last a long time?

-A: Here are some tips to keep your running shoes in good shape and prolong their life span: Remove rocks and pebbles that may get stuck in the outsole or other areas.
+Here are some tips to keep your running shoes in good shape and prolong their lifespan: Remove rocks and pebbles that may get stuck in the outsole or other areas.
 Cleaning off mud or other debris that could take away from the shoe’s breathability.
-Rotate the shoe with another pair to allow for sweat to dry and the cushioning to recover before running in them again.
+Rotate the shoe with another pair to allow for sweat to dry and the cushioning to recover before running into them again.

 Q: I want to run on light, non-technical trails.
 What type of running shoe should I look for?